neoverse/spunky/README.md

 To create a set of actions, use the `createActions` function.
 It accepts as arguments:

 1. `id`: Unique string representing the key in the redux store.
 If multiple actions have the same `id`, then performing one action will overwrite the results of the other.
+Including periods (`.`) will result in a nested object structure within the redux store (e.g.: `foo.bar` will create an object with key `foo` nesting an object with key `bar`).
 1. `action`: Function to be called when dispatching the action.

 Calling `createActions` will generate a simple object with the following shape: